nocomplexity/ArchitecturePlaybook/ti-architecture.md

 Abstraction layers on TI level can make your implementation easier.
 But the trade-off is of course that using an extra layer adds another dependency.

 Good TI abstraction Tools to be used are:
-* Apache Libcloud (http://libcloud.apache.org/).
+* [Apache Libcloud](http://libcloud.apache.org/).
 Apache Libcloud is a Python library which hides differences between different cloud provider APIs and allows you to manage different cloud resources through a unified and easy to use API.
 Great documentation which offers standardization over the fuzzy Cloud Terms are included, check: https://libcloud.readthedocs.io/en/latest/index.html